lenarenshaw/spotify-d3-workshop/stencil/README.txt

 way to do this is to follow the instructions on the Spotify website: https://developer.spotify.com/documentation/web-api/quick-start/.
-Then, go to the documentation for the request you want to use (https://developer.spotify.com/console/get-current-user-top-artists-and-tracks/), log in, and click generate token.
+Then, go to the documentation for the request you want to use (https://developer.spotify.com/console/get-current-user-top-artists-and-tracks/), set type to "tracks", click "get token", and log in.
 This will ensure your token can be used for this function.
 Paste this token into the bubblechart.js file.

 Other helpful links: